utkarshsingh369/design-patterns-and-systems/README.md

 - Keep all code modular, isolated, and runnable
 - One design per submodule with its own readme
 - Maintain notes and diagrams alongside code
-- Test logic with JUnit 5 (where applicable)
 - Don’t mix patterns with full systems (keep separation)
 ---

 ## 🏷️ License